We are plastic.

 -

-When I sense something is off, do I name it early, or wait until there’s “enough” evidence?
+When your gut says something’s off do you name it early, or wait for “enough” evidence?

 6/25